 These workshops can count towards Croke Park hours, subject to school management approval in accordance with DES Circulars and are particularly relevant for schools applying for their Green Flag for Energy.
 Ideally schools should have a minimum of 10 teachers and a maximum of 20 to participate in the training.
 Smaller schools can join together and larger schools can be split into two groups.

-Visit the Energy in Education website to see the Exploring Our Energy lessons, IWB resources and photocopiable masters.
+Visit the SEAI website to see the Exploring Our Energy lessons, IWB resources and photocopiable masters.

 How do I book?

 To book a workshop for your school please complete the corresponding booking form, available below.
 Please email completed forms to email@example.com or call 01-4002215 for more information.